OP Stack

 • Simplified deployments: Zero infrastructure cost to make your token cross-chain.
 Provides a consistent, unified implementation for tokens across all Superchain-compatible networks and a common cross-chain interface for the EVM ecosystem at large.

-• Common standard: Implements ERC-7802, a unified interface that can be used across all of Ethereum to enable cross-chain mint/burn functionality.
+• Common standard: Implements ERC-7802 (opens in a new tab), a unified interface that can be used across all of Ethereum to enable cross-chain mint/burn functionality.

 How it works